Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 The Catacombs of San Sebastian are along the first 6 km (4 miles) stretch of Via Appia.

-These 12 kilometers (7.5 km) long catacombs owe their name to San Sebastiano, a soldier who became a martyr for converting to Christianity.
+This 12-kilometer (7.5 km) long catacombs owe their name to San Sebastiano, a soldier who became a martyr for converting to Christianity.

-The Catacombs of San Sebastian is right next to the Catacombs of St. Callixtus on the Appian Way.
+The Catacombs of San Sebastian is next to the Catacombs of St. Callixtus on the Appian Way.

 You can board Bus Route 118 From Colosseo or Circo Massimo metro station on Line B to get to the San Sebastian Catacombs.